-I have programmed professionally since 1997 using a host of open source technologies and languages.
-My employers have ranged from fortune 500 companies such as Sprint and Eli Lilly, to smaller organizations like Andrews McMeel Universal and ITT Technical Institute, as well as startups.
+I'm a highly versatile software developer, and have programmed professionally since 1997 using a host of languages and technologies.
+Before freelancing, my employers ranged from fortune 500 companies such as Sprint and Eli Lilly, to smaller organizations like Andrews McMeel and a couple startups.

 I began freelancing in 2009 when my manager asked me to build a web-based tool "on the side" for her uncle's company.
 Shortly thereafter, the company I worked for began a series of layoffs.
 Although I was not let go, I recognized that no company was looking out for my best interests and the only way to assure my security was to take control of my employment.
 I began looking for more clients to add to my portfolio, and within two years I was fully independent.

 Since entering the workforce, the Internet has blossomed and grown, and I have grown with it.
 I remember what it was like to build everything from scratch, which may be why I get so excited about new technology; it promises to simplify that which was previously difficult.
 My eye is always on the future and as such, I am very aware of new technologies as they arise, even if I don't immediately adopt them.

 Technology is ever-changing and I continually pursue what's coming next, but with the understanding that companies still have to deal with current technologies.
 It's exciting to work with companies who are trying to do the next big thing, but there's just as much excitement to get out of helping companies maintain existing projects.